 #1 – Taipei 101 – One of the most amazing places in Taipei

 Why it’s awesome: This is top of the Taipei places to visit list for good reason.
 Up there, you feel top of the world!
-Shaped like a traditional pagoda and standing at 508 metres (1,667 feet) tall, the soaring Taipei 101 was once the world’s tallest tower.
+Shaped like a traditional pagoda and standing at 508 meters (1,667 feet) tall, the soaring Taipei 101 was once the world’s tallest tower.
 It’s is still said to be the biggest green building in the world, both because of the coloured glass on its facades and due to its many environmentally friendly features.

 Steeped in symbolism, the impressive tower has 101 floors.
 One hundred is usually viewed as perfection, so this gleaming modern tower goes one step beyond being perfect!
 There’s a large and luxurious shopping mall next to the tower and inside there are various offices, an observation level, displays, a conference centre, and a VIP Club.

-What to do there: Ride in the super-fast elevators to reach the observation levels, with both indoor and outdoor viewing area to enjoy.
+What to do there: Ride in the super-fast elevators to reach the observation levels, with both indoor and outdoor viewing areas to enjoy.
 Feast your eyes on the sweeping city views and see interesting displays related to the tower’s construction, use, and symbolism.
 Spot various symbolic features around the tower and see many of the best places in Taipei from a completely different perspective.

 #2 – Taipei Zoo – Awesome place to visit in Taipei with kids